discretion of the authorities

 What does discretion mean in residence law?

-Discretion means that the authority is not required to make a decision regarding certain residence permits, but may weigh up the options.
+Discretion means that the authority is not required to make a decision on certain residence permits, but may weigh the options.
 However, this decision must be comprehensible, justified, and within the framework of the law (Section 40 of the Administrative Procedure Act).

 Which criteria influence the exercise of discretion?